Get Tech Tips

 Checking the Charge on a Heat Pump in the Winter

-When charging in heat mode Read manufacturer specifications first.
-Lennox gives specific instructions for charging their units in below 65˚ outdoor ambient conditions.
-It involves blocking off the condenser coil with cardboard (or even better using a charging jacket) while continuing to run the system in cool mode.
-Lennox gives specific instruction for how high to raise the head pressure, and what level of subcooling you should expect.
+When charging in heat mode, read manufacturer specifications first.
+Lennox gives specific instructions for charging their units when the outdoor ambient conditions are below 65°.
+It involves blocking off the condenser coil with cardboard (or, even better, using a charging jacket) while running the system in cool mode.
+Lennox gives specific instructions for how high to raise the head pressure and what level of subcooling you should expect.

-Remember that in heat mode on a heat pump the evaporator is outside, and the condenser is inside.
-This is important because in cool mode a dirty air filter caused low airflow on the evaporator.
-This would typically cause a low suction pressure, and a low superheat.
+Remember that in heat mode on a heat pump, the evaporator is outside, and the condenser is inside.
+This is important because, in cool mode, a dirty air filter caused low airflow on the evaporator.
+In those cases, you would typically notice a low suction pressure and a low superheat.
 In heat mode, a dirty air filter causes low airflow across the condenser.
-This can cause Extremely high head pressure.
+That can cause extremely high head pressure.
 In heat mode, a dirty outdoor coil can cause a low suction pressure.

-Even though manufacturer specifications should be followed, there are some basic guidelines that will aid in charging and diagnosis in a pinch.
-The most widely quoted rule of thumb is the 100˚ – 110˚ over ambient discharge rule.
-This guideline states that a properly charged unit will have a discharge line temperature of 100˚ – 110˚ above the outdoor temperature.
-If the discharge line is too hot add refrigerant (If the charge is the issue and not another problem).
-If the discharge line is too cool remove refrigerant (again only if the charge is diagnosed as the issue).
+Even though we should follow manufacturer specifications, some basic guidelines will aid in charging and diagnosis in a pinch.
+The most widely quoted rule of thumb is the 100°-110° over ambient discharge rule.
+This guideline states that a properly charged unit will have a discharge line temperature of 100°-110° above the outdoor temperature.
+If the discharge line is too hot, add refrigerant (if the charge is the issue and not another problem).
+If the discharge line is too cool, remove refrigerant (again, only if the charge is diagnosed as the issue).

 Keep in mind that this rule only works if you are close to being in the correct zone.
 For example, an extremely overcharged system with an outdoor TXV can actually show a high discharge temperature.
-It's just a rule of thumb and you shouldn't reply too heavily on it.
+It's just a rule of thumb, and you shouldn't rely too heavily on it.

-To give a simple example using the 100˚ – 110˚ over ambient rule.
-If it were 60˚ outside you could say by the 100˚ – 110˚over ambient rule, the charge is about correct.
-If it were 30˚ outside the 100˚ – 110˚ over ambient rule would show undercharge (or other conditions that can cause high discharge line temp see this article).
-If for example the discharge temperature were 210˚ with a 150 P.S.I. head pressure and a 10 P.S.I. suction with a 50˚ outdoor temperature; this would show an extreme undercharge.
-Subcool and superheat can still be checked in heat mode, the problem is since there are rarely any set guidelines it is difficult to tell when the charge is set correctly by simply checking subcool or superheat alone.
-Generally, you will see normal superheat (8-14) on a system with heat mode TXV and the subcooling will generally be a bit higher than usual, especially when measured outside.
+To give a simple example using the 100°-110° over ambient rule, if it were 60° outside, you could say that the charge is about correct by the 100°-110° over ambient rule.
+If it were 30° outside, the 100°-110° over ambient rule would show undercharge (or other conditions that can cause high discharge line temp; see this article).
+If, for example, the discharge temperature were 210° with a 150 PSI head pressure and a 10 PSI suction with a 50° outdoor temperature, this would show an extreme undercharge.
+You can still check the subcool and superheat in heat mode; the problem is that since there are rarely any set guidelines, it is difficult to tell when the charge is set correctly by simply checking the subcool or superheat alone.
+Generally, you will see normal superheat (8°-14°) on a system with heat mode TXV, and the subcooling will generally be a bit higher than usual, especially when measured outside.

-Another common old school rule of thumb is suction pressure should be close to the outdoor temperature in a R22 system.
+Another common old-school rule of thumb is that suction pressure should be close to the outdoor temperature in an R22 system.
 However, this rule of thumb (obviously) does not work on an R-410A system.
-A more applicable guideline is 20˚-25˚ suction saturation below outdoor ambient.
-This means if it is 50˚ outside the suction saturation temperature should be between 25˚and 30˚ (on most systems).
+A more applicable guideline is 20°-25° suction saturation below outdoor ambient.
+That means if it is 50° outside, the suction saturation temperature should be between 25° and 30° (on most systems).

-Because the evaporator coil is substantially smaller than the condenser you will usually see higher head pressure (condensing temperature) in relationship to the condensing air, in this case, the indoor air.
-This can vary a lot depending on the age/SEER of the unit, the size of the coil and how the indoor airflow is setup but generally will be 30˚ – 40˚ condensing temperature over the indoor dry bulb.
+Because the evaporator coil is substantially smaller than the condenser, you will usually see higher head pressure (condensing temperature) in relationship to the condensing air (in this case, the indoor air).
+This can vary a lot depending on the age/SEER of the unit, the size of the coil, and how the indoor airflow is set up, but generally, it will be 30°-40° condensing temperature over the indoor dry bulb.

 Checking Without Gauges

-- Liquid Line should be 3˚ – 15˚ warmer than the indoor temperature
+- The liquid line should be 3°-15° warmer than the indoor temperature.

 - Delta T indoors will vary greatly depending on the outdoor temperature.

-If anything looks off, go ahead and connect gauges to verify further…. and like I said several times already, follow manufacturers guidelines.
+If anything looks off, go ahead and connect gauges to verify further—and as I said several times already, follow manufacturers' guidelines.